McOrts/Water_flow_sensor_MQTT/README.md

 # Water flow sensor based on WEMOS D1 Pro with a hall sensor MQTT connected
-Water flow sensor based on WEMOS D1 Pro with a hall sensor

 ## The problem
 Many block of flats in Mallorca have only one water mater.